Detoxify your liver

 Raw honey is rich in enzymes, vitamins, nutrients and antioxidants and helps promote digestive health.

-I do not recommend using ground turmeric and ground ginger for this tea because you probably will not like the taste (I didn’t at all!).
+Although you can use ground turmeric and ginger for this tea, I personally do not recommend it because you may not like the taste.
 Fresh turmeric and fresh ginger have exceptional flavor and tastes very different from their ground counterparts.
 More and more stores are carrying fresh turmeric.
 If your local store does not carry fresh turmeric, you can order it HERE.
 I would also encourage you to ask your grocery store manager if they would consider carrying it.
 You can usually find fresh turmeric in most ethnic grocery stores, too.

 - Fill mug halfway full with boiling water.